roshanlam/LudoCPP/README.md

 # Why did I make it ?
 Well I am currently taking a Introduction to C++ class, I already know everything in C++ that is being taught in the class but the professor hasn't uploaded any content for more than a month so this is one of the projects I created to keep my C++ skills sharp ⚔️

+# Features

+Coming Soon, get this project to 100 stars and 10 forks then I will release an AI feature as well as other features for this game.